 Pain.
 I took the worst part of my pain from this event straight to the heart.
 Because I blamed myself.
 I loved that camera and I believe it loved me.
 Pain is not rare in my life and the symptoms around my pain like living in the past, delusions, blaming external sources, anger, fear, regret, loss of ambition.
 Escapism that was ultimately unproductive.
 Until I got my camera that is.
 I reached for any thread of catharsis when the fresh pain of losing my camera came rushing in.

-Using my camera and creating something brand new with the click of the shutter is what I use to get over hard time.
+Using my camera and creating something brand new experiences with the click of the shutter is what I use to get over hard times.
 Each time I click the shutter and a new memory is created I permit myself to let go of the old and painful memories.
 Even just a thought at a time.
 Replacing painful experiences and memories with the exciting little opportunities of a photo is exactly what I needed and still do.
 Just the act of creating something brand new to me, from me brought health and ease to my otherwise chaotic life.
-So losing my camera hurt a lot and in that time I lost my goto way to look away from pain and create something new.
+So losing my camera hurt a lot and in that time I lost my go to way to look away from pain and create something new.

 I was not OK after losing my camera.
 I felt like an entire room in my mind collapsed while I was in it.
 I felt like telling anyone about it would be more painful because no-one will have the insight of what it feels like to lose an object the way that I do.
 Last year I took over 16,000 photos with that camera that was stolen.
 Every.
 Single.
 Shutter. click, lens change, lean to and kneel to framing my shot and pressing the shutter.
 The time I waited to transfer every file, reviewed each file and edit each one with careful timid technique like a model maker. creating new.